mmanoni/mmanoni/README.md

 <h1 align="left">I'm Mauricio</h1>
 <h3 align="left">An Electronic Engineer from Argentina going back to code /</h3>

+- 📚 Pursuing a Master on Engineering Information Systems

 - ⚡ I work at <a href="https://www.tempelgroup.com/"> Tempel Group </a> as a **Business Development Manager** for **Telecom and Utility sectors**

 - 🌱 I’m currently learning about **SRE and DevOps culture**